 6. Marcus Insights

 This app is available free of cost for all Android-based smartphone users and iPhone users.
 The app allows you to link your bank accounts, credit cards, and debit cards.
-That way, you can get an overview of your all finances at the same time through a single platform.
+That way, you can get an overview of all your finances at the same time through a single platform.

 7. Albert